bcdataca/workshop2017/content/home/schedule.md

 # Recent and Upcoming Talks widget.

 date = "2017-04-03T00:00:00"
-draft = true
+draft = false

 title = "Schedule"
-subtitle = "Upcoming dates"
-widget = "talks"
+subtitle = "Upcoming dates and workshop schedule" widget = "talks"

 # Order that this section will appear in.